Marty Schmidt

-Martin Walter Schmidt (June 10, 1960 – July 27, 2013), known as Marty, was a New Zealand-American mountain climber, guide and adventurer.
+Martin Walter Schmidt (June 10, 1960 – July 27, 2013), known as Marty, was a New Zealand-American mountaineer, guide and adventurer.

 Schmidt and his son, Denali, died in 2013, while attempting to summit the mountain K2.

 Personal life

 Martin Walter Schmidt was born in Lodi, California on June 10, 1960, of German/American parents.
 He attended Castro Valley High School in Castro Valley, California.
 He began climbing as a young boy, mostly in the Sierra Nevada range where he moved after finishing high school in 1978.
 At the age of 20, Schmidt joined the United States Air Force (USAF) and served in the United States Air Force Pararescue unit known as the "PJs".
 As a USAF airman he served at a number of posts including the Philippines, where he earned the USAF Air Medal in 1984, for his rescues in a hotel fire; and in Alaska, where he first climbed Denali in 1983.

 Marty met his first wife Joanne Patti Munisteri in Santa Cruz, California in 1986.
 They were married and had their first child, son Denali Schmidt in Macksville, Australia on April 27, 1988.
 Joanne was hired by Kahurangi National Maori Dance Theatre based in Hastings, New Zealand in 1989.
 Their daughter, Sequoia Patti Schmidt, was born in Napier, New Zealand on January 1, 1991.
 The Schmidt family were sponsored by Ngati Kahungunu and received their New Zealand citizenship in 1994.
 Marty and Denali used their New Zealand passports to travel and climb K2 in 2013, where they both perished.